ing-bank/prometheus-scenarios/promql/chapter2/UsingFunctions.md

 These functions should only be used with **gauges**.
 * *delta*: change in value between the first and last value of a time series in a range vector (time range)
 * *idelta*: change in value between the 2 last values of a time series in a range vector (time range)
-* *derive*: per-second derivative of a time series in range vector
+* *deriv*: per-second derivative of a time series in range vector

 Delta shows you the *difference* between two points in time where the two values are subtracted from each other.
-These two values are selected based on the given time frame (i.e. 1 min).
+These two values are selected based on the given time frame (e.g. 1 min).
 On the other hand, deriv(v range-vector) calculates the per-second *derivative* of the time series in a range vector v, using simple linear regression.
 In ther words, deriv calculates the slope of the graph.
 The idelta function is somewhat less useful as it depends on the scrape interval in order to give it meaning.